CS50DartmouthSP24/nuggets-info/rubric.md

 * (2) identify known limitations of implementation
 * (1) show a new, nontrivial map
 * (8) game runs smoothly, demonstrating that the core requirements work:
   * spectator mode
   * multiple players
   * visibility - "known" and "sees"
   * gold collection
   * game over
--->

-## Scrum and Git practices (15%)
+## Git and Git-Flow practices (10%)

 Your repo *must* have a git branch `submit-final`.
 We will grade the contents of that branch as it appears on GitHub at the moment of the deadline; if you want us to grade a later commit, despite the lateness penalty, let us know.

 We grade this section out of 20 points.

-* (4) GitHub wiki shows good use of Sprint retrospectives
-* (4) GitHub Project Board shows good use of Scrum planning
-* (4) git commit history - logical groupings of changes in each commit, and meaningful commit messages.
+* (6) git commit history - logical groupings of changes in each commit, and meaningful commit messages.
-* (4) git commit history - good use of branches and [git-flow]({{unit}}/git-flow.md).
+* (8) git-flow - good use of branches and [git-flow](https://www.cs.dartmouth.edu/~cs50/Lectures/units/git-flow.html).
-* (4) no executable files, object files, core dump files, editor backup files, or extraneous files existing in any directory.
+* (6) no executable files, object files, core dump files, editor backup files, or extraneous files existing in any directory.

+---

 ## Functionally correct and complete (30%)